Dr Xiaoqi Chen

 Physiotherapist @ drchenphysio.com

-Special interests in neck, back, shoulder & arm pain, whiplash, concussion, headaches, cervicogenic dizziness, Hypermobile Spectrum Disorder (HSD) and Hypermobile Ehlers Danlos Syndrome (hEDS)
+Special interests in neck, back, hip, shoulder & arm pain, Hypermobile Spectrum Disorder (HSD) and Ehlers-Danlos Syndrome (EDS)

-Originally from Singapore, Chen has now made Brisbane home.
-Chen has been a physiotherapist since 2009, and recently completed her PhD at the University of Queensland which studied the risk factors associated with neck pain, and the impact of workplace-based interventions on neck pain in office workers (2017).
-Her passion to bridge the gap between research and clinical practice is manifested in her publications related to exercise and ergonomic interventions for neck pain, and sensorimotor dysfunction in people with chronic neck pain.
-Altogether, Chen has co-authored 7 publications in the manual therapy, physical therapy, and occupational health journals, with more papers currently in preparation.
-Chen was also a clinical tutor, examiner, and guest lecturer to physiotherapy students at the University of Queensland from 2014-2018.
+Chen is from Singapore and has been a physiotherapist since 2009.
+She completed her PhD at the University of Queensland in 2017, which studied the risk factors associated with neck pain, and the impact of workplace-based interventions on neck pain in office workers (2017).
+Her passion to bridge the gap between research and clinical practice is manifested in her publications related to exercise and ergonomic interventions and sensorimotor dysfunction.
+Altogether, Chen has co-authored 8 publications in the manual therapy, physical therapy, and occupational health journals.
+Chen is also a casual clinical tutor, examiner, and guest lecturer to physiotherapy students at the University of Queensland since 2014.

 - Hypermobile Spectrum Disorders (HSDs)

-A combination of advice and education, real time ultrasound (RTUS), electrical muscle stimulation, taping, dry needling, Clinical Pilates, exercise prescription and manual therapy are utilised in her practice.
-Chen continually improves her practice by keeping up to date with the latest technology, skills, and research.
+A combination of advice and education, real time ultrasound (RTUS), electrical muscle stimulation, strapping/taping, dry needling, Clinical Pilates, exercise prescription and manual therapy techniques are utilised in her practice.
+Chen continually improves her practice by keeping up with the latest technology, skills, and research.

 Links to Chen’s publications and media appearances related to her research are listed below: